peteroupc/peteroupc.github.io/graphics.md

 In addition, video-game graphics for personal digital assistants, graphical calculators, and cellular phones (generally those released before 2007) are within the spirit of this specification, up to the performance of consumer PCs released before 2000.[^18]

 Arcade games in scope range in year from 1971 &mdash; which saw the launch of the first arcade video game, _Computer Space_ &mdash; to 1999.
-But some arcade machines, such as SEGA Model 3 (1996) and SEGA NAOMI (1998), may have 3-D graphics capabilities beyond what is "classic" here.
+But some arcade machines, such as SEGA Model 3 (1996) and SEGA NAOMI (1998), may have 3-D rendering capabilities beyond what is "classic" here.

 In general, PC applications that feature classic graphics include:

-1. Windows applications written for DirectX versions earlier than 7 and using Direct3D or DirectDraw for graphics.
+1. Windows applications written for DirectX versions earlier than 7 and using Direct3D or DirectDraw for rendering visuals.
 2. Windows games using GDI or [**WinG**](https://www.pcgamingwiki.com/wiki/List_of_WinG_games) for graphics and supporting Windows 98 or earlier.
 Examples are  _Chip's Challenge_ for Windows (1992) and Brian Goble's _The Adventures of MicroMan_ (1993).
 3. Games for MS-DOS or PC-9801 that were published before 2000.
 Examples are _Quake_ (1996), _WarCraft_ (1994), and the first titles of the Touhou Project series (1997-1998).
 4. Games using OpenGL 1.2 or earlier for graphics.